sudiarth/ERC20TOKEN/README.md

 }
 ```

-Change `SudigitalLabs` to the name of your contract.
+Change `SudigitalLabsToken` to the name of your contract.

 ## Building the project